 - The Desktop Window Manager high memory issue may be caused by a recent Intel driver bug.

-- Another good solution is by updating your drivers with a third-party tool recommended below.
+- Another good solution is to update your drivers with a reliable third-party software.

 Desktop Window Manager (dwm.exe) is a window manager that is responsible for the Windows 10 graphics effects like the Flip3D and the transparent windows or the live taskbar thumbnails.